uccser/cs-unplugged/docs/source/getting_started/helper_commands.rst

 - Create the required static files

 Once the script has performed all these tasks, the script will let you know the website is ready.
-Open your preferred web browser to the URL ``localhost`` to view the website.
+Open your preferred web browser to the URL ``cs-unplugged.localhost`` to view the website.

 In more detail, ``./csu update`` runs the Django ``makemigratations`` and ``migrate`` commands for updating the database schema, and then runs the custom ``updatedata`` command to load the topics content into the database.
 It also runs the ``static`` command to generate static files.